Get more information about University of Kansas by clicking links below:

 Admission Requirements & Details

 The admissions information below may provide a better idea of the candidates University of Kansas accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any AP credits that may be transferred.
-This information can be used to get a better feeling of your chances of getting into University of Kansas.
+The details may include admissions application requirements and recommendations, as well as any AP credits that may be transferred.

 College Credits Accepted